PyaeLinn01/PyaeLinn01/README.md

 ### Bertelsmann Sponsorship
 - Sponsored by Bertelsmann for enrollment in the **Next Generation Tech Booster program** for the AI track.

+###  Information Technology Passport Examination Awarding institution
+-  Technology Professional Examination Council MMIP23A00547 Mr. Pyae Linn

+### MIT Emerging Talent
+- I have accepted to be part of our cohort for the MIT Emerging Talent Foundations Track for computer and data science program
 ---

 ## 🔬 Programming Journey